top of page

 Common Causes Of Low Libido In Men

 Low libido doesn’t usually come from a single cause.
-It’s often a mix of lifestyle, physical, and mental factors that slowly build up over time.
+It’s often a mix of lifestyle, physical, and mental factors that slowly build up over time and affect men's libido.

 Chronic Stress And Mental Fatigue

 High stress levels increase cortisol, which can suppress testosterone.
 If your mind is constantly overloaded, it’s hard for your body to shift into a relaxed, desire-driven state.
-Over time, this can lead to both mental burnout and reduced interest in intimacy.
+Over time, this can lead to both mental burnout and reduced interest in intimacy, making mental health stress and sleep for men an important part of the bigger picture.

 Poor Sleep And Recovery